emily172/docker-assignment-1a/README.md

 - Tested the repo to check if it committed by modifying the README.md and it was a success.

 ### Step 2: Setting up the basic application
-- Merged the docker-compose.yml from docker-profile into the assignment folder.
+- Merged the docker-compose.yml from docker-profile application repo into the assignment folder.
-- File contained the two main containers MongoDB and Mongo-express combining with the initial movies api.
+- File contained the two main containers MongoDB and Mongo-express combining with the initial movies API.
 - Verifed that mongo and mongo-express worked by running docker-compose up --build.

-### Step 3: Environment variables, Configuring Redis Stack fully intgrated
+### Step 3: Environment variables, Configuring Redis Stack fully intergrated
-- Environment varibles added for
+- Environment variables added for
-      - MongoDb- URL server the database server: MONGODB_URI=mongodb://admin:secret@database:27017
+  - MongoDB- URL server the database server: MONGODB_URI=mongodb://admin:secret@database:27017
   - Redis- Default URL server for caching: URI REDIS_URI=redis://redis
   - API is configured to READ-ONLY-MODE from the MongoDB:ENABLE_WRITING_HANDLERS=false
-      - Movies API on port 9000:9000 as need to open on the host.
+  - Movies API on port 9000:9000 as needed to open on the host.
-- Configured Redis in the file by running docker-compose up --build everything loaded up at
+- Configured Redis in the YAML file by running docker-compose up --build everything loaded up at
     - http://localhost:9000/ : Movies API pinging the client ensuring that they are connected.
-    - http://localhost:9000/movies : empty array of movies but verfied that connection worked.
+    - http://localhost:9000/movies : Empty array of movies but verfied that connection worked.
     - http://localhost:8081/: Manually created a database and added some movie data from seeding.json to test for the movie data to loadup.
-    - http://localhost:9000/movies : list of movies manually inputted loaded up.
+    - http://localhost:9000/movies : List of movies manually inputted loaded up.
     - http://localhost:9000/movies/67277edbada94e64ce037c98 : Took the id of the movie and it worked.
 - Killed the application by running docker-compose down.

-### Step 4: Container isolation
+### Step 4: Container Isolation
 - Formatted the file to configure each network container so that:
   - The Mongo-express app is not accessible from either the Redis or Movies API container.
-  - The MongoDB container is not accessible from the redis container.
+  - The MongoDB container is not accessible from the Redis container.
-  - Therefore no communcation between those containers, no possible way to ping each other.
+  - Therefore no communication between those containers, no possible way to ping each other.
     - mongodb-network:, mongodb-ex-network: and redis-network:

 ### Step 5: Database Seeding